CumulusNetworks/docs/content/cumulus-netq-46/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ## netq show wjh-drop

 Displays packet drops due to buffer congestion, incorrect routing, tunnel, ACL and layer 1 and 2 problems on NVIDIA Spectrum switches.
 You can filter all drops by ingress port and severity.
 You can filter drops of a particular type by various attributes.
 The output varies according to the type of drop.
-Refer to the {{<link title="WJH Event Messages Reference">}} for descriptions of the supported drop reasons.
+Refer to the {{<link title="WJH Events Reference">}} for descriptions of the supported drop reasons.

 {{%notice note%}}
 Viewing WJH drop information requires Cumulus Linux 4.0.0 or later and NetQ Agent 2.4.0 or later.
 You must also configure the NetQ Agent to collect this data.